Selindek/spring-data-jpa-acl/acl/README.md

 When you add an @AclOwner annotation to a filed what is not an AclUser or collection of AclUsers the ACL assumes that you want to grant permission to the AclUsers who are owners of that object.
 (I.e. all AclUser or collection of AclUsers who are annotated with @AclOwner in that domain class.)
 In this case it means that the owner of the groups and all members of the groups which are connected with the given document will gain "update" permission to the document.
 Notice that the members also gain the "update" permission even though they got only "read" permission to the group itself.
 When they gain permission to the WorkGroup object they get it via the @AclOwner annotation in the WorkGroup.class, but when they gain the permission to the document they get it by the @AclOwner annotation in the Document class.

 (The current ACl implementation has some limitation here.
 You cannot grant different permissions to the members and the owner in the example above.
-However I will fix this issue in the next revision)
+However I will probably add this issue in a later revision)

 ## @AclParent